Cosmology with voids: Introduction

-Simulations of large-scale structure enable a quantitative connection between void properties and theory.
+Although linear perturbation theory for the growth of cosmic structure \cite{peebles1980} may describe the evolution of shallow voids on large scales, numerical simulations are required to connect theory and properties of voids as they emerge in the cosmic web.
 A challenge is that simulation volumes must be large with length scales of $\sim$1~Gpc to track ``typical'' superclusters and large voids.
 Most current hydrodynamical/$n$-body simulations incorporate cosmological parameters that best reflect the observations \cite{springel2005, angulo2012, klypin2011, mccarthy2017, lee2021, kugel2023}.
 While not used for fitting cosmological parameters, these simulations provide model tests and may reveal tension between observations and theory.

 Here we revisit the cosmological information contained in large voids.
-We confirm that void properties, including their size, interior mass density and velocity flows, are sensitive to parameters of the background cosmology.
+We confirm that void properties, including their size, interior mass density, and velocity flows, are sensitive to parameters of the background cosmology \cite{blumenthal1992}.
 Void properties alone may provide estimates of these parameters, drawn from a range of cosmological models with baryons, dark matter and dark energy.
 By connecting the properties of voids to the broader universe, we test whether their dynamics are well-described by standard cosmology.
 Voids may eventually provide new insight into dark energy from rarefied environments where its dynamical effects are presumably greater than in the universe at large.

 We follow two complementary approaches to understand voids in the cosmological context.
 Following \cite{blumenthal1992}, we examine the evolution of \ideal\ spherical voids numerically.
 This approach lays the foundation for relating the void depths and outflows to the underlying cosmology.
 We refine the cosmological constraints provided by the analytic analysis by generating a large suite of $n$-body models that treat the growth of large-scale structure in the quasilinear regime \cite{zeldovich1970, white2014, nadathur2019zel, stopyra2021, schuster2023}.
 This application of the adhesion approximation \cite{weinberg1990} enables the realization of snapshots of large-scale structure in patches of the universe along with the construction of lightcones that mimic large redshift surveys.
 We demonstrate that in theory, when the entire phase space is available, voids place tight constraints on the underlying cosmology.
 Any significant difference between these constraints from voids and other cosmological measurements may provide insight into the dynamical effects of dark energy.